Amin-Chogueur/made4cloud/README.md

 Responsive and user-friendly design

-Custom-built in Next.js with Tailwind CSS
+Custom-built in Next.js with  CSS

 ## Technologies Used
-Next.js: For server-side rendering and dynamic routing
+Next.js: For server-side and client-side rendering and dynamic routing

 Tailwind CSS: For styling and responsive layouts

-React: For building reusable UI components

 SEO best practices: Ensures high visibility on search engines